SysKitTeam/docs-spdockit/get-to-know-spdockit/farm-explorer-screen/passwords-and-product-keys.md

 * Product Keys for installed SharePoint products
 * the SharePoint farm passphrase

-## Entering Information
+## Entering information

 To enter the information you want, just click on the cells under the __Password/Key__ columns in the grid and type the information into them.

-## Encrypting Passwords with Saved Farms
+## Encrypting passwords and saving them with snapshots

 If you have defined passwords, you can choose to encrypt them.
 Passwords will be secured with an AES 256-bit encryption.
-To save the farm and encrypted passwords:
+To save the farm snapshot with the encrypted passwords:

 * From the __File__ menu choose __Save__.
 * Fill in the __Name__ field.